So, how do you feel about China, specifically Beijing?

 Xinjiekou

-One of the most popular neighbourhoods in Beijing for those who appreciate China’s ancient and timeless side, Xinjiekou is also famous for its local festivals and parties as there are plenty of shops for various musical instruments.
+One of the most popular neighbourhoods in Beijing for those who appreciate China’s ancient and timeless side, Xinjiekou is also famous for its local festivals and parties, as there are plenty of shops for various musical instruments.
 Additionally, you can walk around its bright streets nestled in the three glittering artificial lakes.
-So whether you are a night owl or someone who prefers kicking your day with a perfect start, you will find something for you in Xinjiekou with a wide range of hotels and hostels.
+So whether you are a night owl or prefer kicking your day with a perfect start, you will find something in Xinjiekou with a wide range of hotels and hostels.

 Best Hotels for families: